 The Governors are supported in their work by a Clerk to the Governing Body.

-The Governing Body of Riverhead Infants' School has four positions for parent governors.
+The Governing Body of Riverhead Infants' School has two positions for parent governors.

 Parent governors are elected by all parents at school to serve a term of office of four years.
 They must have a child present at the school at the time of the election but they may continue to serve after their child moves on to another school (often Amherst).